High-dimensional regression with outcomes of mixed-type using the multivariate spike-and-slab LASSO: Additional details for the real data analyses

 We additionally compared each method's predictive performance using five-fold cross-validation.
 We assessed predictive performance for CKD using the area under the receiver operating characteristic curve (AUC) and for SG using RMSE.
-Across five-folds, \texttt{mixed-mSSL} had the highest AUC for classifying CKD status (0.993 versus 0.972 for \texttt{mt-MBSP}, 0.967 for \texttt{sepSSL} and 0.988 for \texttt{sepglm}) and the lowest RMSE for predicting SG ($4.33 \times 10^{-3}$ versus $4.44 \times 10^{-3}$ for \texttt{mt-MBSP}, $4.63 \times 10^{-3}$ for \texttt{sepSSL}, and $4.52 \times 10^{-3}$ for \texttt{sepglm}).
+Across the five folds, \texttt{mixed-mSSL} had the highest AUC for classifying CKD status (0.993 versus 0.972 for \texttt{mt-MBSP}, 0.967 for \texttt{sepSSL} and 0.988 for \texttt{sepglm}) and the lowest RMSE for predicting SG ($4.33 \times 10^{-3}$ versus $4.44 \times 10^{-3}$ for \texttt{mt-MBSP}, $4.63 \times 10^{-3}$ for \texttt{sepSSL}, and $4.52 \times 10^{-3}$ for \texttt{sepglm}).